-Protocols which allow the creation, interpretation and modification of sentient rights in diverse circumstances.
+Protocols that allow the creation, interpretation and modification of sentient rights in diverse circumstances.

 - Traplaws - Text by Darren Ryding

 One of the many baffling qualities of Tylansia's inconsistent legal system.
 Indeed, inconsistency is the sole purpose of their existence.

 - Universal Bill of Sentient Rights - Text by M. Alan Kazlev, with comments by John B

 The Universal Bill of Sentient Rights is a carefully worded and fully interactive document that has remained the foundation stone for civilized galactic society ever since.